Pieces (film): Plot

 Dr. Jennings meets with Kendall at the station in hopes that he can help provide a profile of the murderer.
 Bracken brings in undercover officer and former tennis pro Mary Riggs to pose as a tennis instructor at the college, with Kendall's assistance.
 Reporter Sylvia Costa is stonewalled by Bracken.
 That evening, the killer stalks a student and saws her arms off inside an elevator just before Kendall and the police arrive, then stabs Sylvia to death on a waterbed.

 One of Mary's tennis students, Suzie, is chased down in the locker room by the killer and sawed in half.
 While Mary and Kendall focus on turning off blasting music the killer turned on as a diversion, the killer escapes with Suzie's legs.
 Kendall theorizes that the killer is a faculty member, since he knows when and where to strike while avoiding police.
 They discover that the dean changed his name and that his mother was brutally murdered; the dean is Timmy.

 Meanwhile, Mary is drugged with a paralytic substance by Timmy at his apartment.
 He attempts to saw off her feet, since the previous victim's feet did not fit in his mother's shoes.
 Bracken, Holden, and Kendall burst into Timmy's apartment.
 He is shot dead by Bracken while Kendall rescues Mary.

 After finding the jigsaw puzzle in Timmy's apartment, Holden jokes to Kendall about joining the police and leans on a bookshelf, which spins around to reveal Timmy's human puzzle, a decomposing body made of pieces of his victims stitched together in his mother's dress, which falls out onto Kendall.
-The shaken Kendall leaves with Holden.
-The jigsaw corpse inexplicably comes to life, grabbing and crushing Kendall's genitalia as he screams.
+The shaken Kendall turns to leave with Holden, but the jigsaw corpse inexplicably comes to life, grabbing and crushing Kendall's genitalia as he screams.